If you want to lead a nonprofit, run for public office, or head a government agency, Fels can give you the tools to achieve your goals.

 Seven core classes cover the fundamental competencies needed for effective public leadership, a capstone will grant you the opportunity to apply the knowledge, skills, and perspectives you have mastered in the program, and four electives provide you the opportunity to study a particular policy topic or sector.

 The Core Competencies (4 courses)

-- Politics and Public Leadership
+- Policy Making and Public Institutions

-- Public Financial Management
+- Financial Management of Government and Nonprofit Institutions

-Contracting, Nonprofit Financial Management or Quantitative Tools for
+- Finance and Analysis Requirement (Advanced Budgeting, Public Investment Banking, Infrastructure, Contracting, Nonprofit Financial Management or Quantitative Tools for

 The Capstone (1 course)

-students maximum access to Fels staff and faculty members.
-The full-time track can be completed in three or four semesters.
+Full-time students are admitted into a cohort of 30-35 individuals with diverse interests and experiences.
+The intimate size of the cohort quickly fosters a sense of community between classmates and allows students maximum access to Fels staff and faculty members.
+The full-time track can be completed in four semesters.
 Students focus on completing the core requirements in year 1 in preparation for electives in year 2, with the summer free to pursue full-time internships, travel, or other opportunities.
 Many complete internships during the academic year and get involved with civic, social, or service projects at Penn or in the Philadelphia community.

 Most students bring at least 2 years of full-time work experience prior to coming to Fels working on campaigns, in government, and for nonprofits.
 They have served in national service programs such as Teach for America, Peace Corps, and AmeriCorps or have spent time in the private sector.
 Our international students comprise approximately 20 percent of the class and include Fulbright Fellows, Thouron Fellows, and seasoned government employees.